7 Optimistic Books Like Love And Other Words

 5. Not Pretending Anymore

 Not Pretending Anymore is a mental-health, roommate-to-lover, fake dating book.
 Our two main characters, Declan and Molly, become roommates.
 They didn’t think it would be a problem because both have crushes on other people.
-So once they become roommates, they fake date each other so they can make their crush jealous.
+So once they become roommates, they fake date each other to make their crush jealous.
 While that’s happening, they become good friends.

 Once it works and their crushes now like them, they realize that they like their roommate more than the crushes that they were using their roommate to try and get vibes.
 The romance will happen in some way.
 I liked their friendship in the book and how it all developed.
 If you’re a fan of fake dating and friends-to-lovers, I recommend this one after Love And Other Words.
 The hardcover has some negative issues, so avoid it, but the paperback is good for font size, color, binding, and cover.